Willaston, South Australia: Demographics

 The 2006 Census by the Australian Bureau of Statistics counted 3,209 persons in Willaston on census night.
 Of these, 47% were male and 53% were female.

 The majority of residents (77.4%) are of Australian birth, with an additional 11.3% declaring England as their country of birth.

 The average age of Willaston residents is similar to that of the greater Australian population.
 67.2% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 32.8% were younger than 25 years, compared to the Australian average of 33.5%.

 Attractions

 The Willaston Football Club, formed in 1889 and known as the Donnybrooks, plays in the Barossa Light & Gawler Football Association.

 Gawler Par 3 Golf Course is located on the southern edge of Willaston.

 The Willaston General Cemetery is in the north of the suburb, alongside the retirement village.

 Parks

 Elliot Goodger Memorial Park is located between Gawler River Road and Kelly Road.

 Clonlea Park is located on Murray Road along the banks of the North Para River.

 Transportation

 Roads

 Willaston lies beside the Sturt Highway (Gawler Bypass) and the southern end of the Horrocks Highway.
 Willaston is also serviced by Main North Road, linking the suburb to Gawler.

 Public transport

 The nearest train station is Gawler Central.

+A part of the western boundary in bordered by the disused Roseworthy railway line.